Prostate cancer MRI

 Join us on our upcoming interactive training with Joan (Kai) C. Vilanova.

-The online, live Prostate MRI course takes place in ZOOM classroom on 12-14 Sep 2023 ONLINE Intermediate/Advanced Prostate Cancer MRI Fellowship.
+The online Prostate MRI course takes place in a ZOOM classroom in March 2024 Prostate Cancer MRI - Radiology CME course .

-We offer also a 3-day onsite training in Barcelona - the upcoming edition takes place from 26-28 Sep 2023 Prostate Cancer MRI Fellowship.
+We offer also a 3-day onsite training in Barcelona - the upcoming edition takes place in June 2024 Prostate Cancer MRI Fellowship.

 Learning objectives